All Episodes

 So if there's not an active agenda behind something like that, then what were they doing?

-Well, I mean, there was obviously an agenda behind it, I think an agenda from the beginning, that this was going to be a debunking effort, and I was going to be savaged any way they could do it.
+I think an agenda from the beginning, that this was going to be a debunking effort, and I was going to be savaged any way they could do it.

 But that isn't what we think of NOVA.

-That isn't what we think of PBS.
+That isn't what we think of PBS as government-supported PBS.

-come right back to that and that's how I brought you back to that.
+And that's how I brought you back to that.

-I agree Art that the whole program could be considered as a huge piece of disinformation.
+I agree, Art, that the whole program could be considered as a huge piece of disinformation.

 That's exactly what the program was.

-I don't know who is back of this or what group of what is behind it, and I leave that to somebody else.
+I don't know who is back of this or what group of what is behind it.

 Let me tell you a pretty interesting story.